Mortgage Insurance in Singapore 2023

 What are the types of Mortgage Insurance?

-MRTA is a specific kind of decreasing term insurance.
-The sum assured reduces over time and will ultimately reach zero as the policy expires.
-The sum assured is designed to match the outstanding loan throughout the loan tenure.
+MRTA is a type of mortgage insurance that provides a decreasing death benefit.
+This means that the amount of insurance you need decreases over time as your mortgage balance decreases.
+The sum assured will eventually reach zero when the policy expires.
+This is because the insurance is designed to match the outstanding loan amount throughout the loan tenure.

 HDB owners should be familiar with the Home Protection Scheme (HPS).
 HPS is an example of an MRTA.
 It is compulsory to have HPS if you use your CPF-OA for loan repayments.
 You can apply for HPS exemption if you have the following insurance policies: